The following walks are all local and have been specifically, sourced, tried and tested to suit a multitude of fitness levels and abilities.

 OR CLICK THIS LINK:

-WALK 5 - MIDDLEHAM, LOW MOOR, TUPGILL PARK, COVERHAM & COVERDALE
+WALK 5 - MIDDLEHAM, LOW MOOR, TUPGILL PARK, COVERHAM AND COVERDALE

 WALK 6 - REDMIRE FORCE WATERFALL & CASTLE BOLTON